flavia3107/web-development-basics-css/README.md

 # HTML & CSS Practice Project – Webpage Layout

-This is the second project in the **HTML and CSS Course – Mini Projects** series.
+This project is part of the **100 Days Of Code - 2024 Web Development Bootcamp** series.
 It reinforces fundamental web development concepts by building a simple, structured webpage using semantic HTML and CSS styling techniques.

 ## 📌 Features